Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 -

 ### Prioritization
+BI work on a high level is split between ad hoc requests and projects.
+You'll need to find a balance between the two.

+For each ad-hoc ticket:
+- Scope out how long they should take first thing in the morning.
+- If it's <2 hours, do it first thing
+- If it takes more research, consider the urgency, otherwise put it in the backlog and communicate with stakeholder

 - How important is this?
+Does knowing the result of this analysis materially affect the company?
 - Is there a deadline?
 Here, also try to get to know whether there are dependencies involved
 - How accurate do you need the answer to be?
+Making something approximately correct can save lots of time
 - What type of end result are you looking for?
 - How feasbile is this to be implemented as requested?
+- Key is to keep your stakeholders informed.
+Both on what you're doing with ad-hoc projects and during longer term projects.
+They might feel that a project for example shouldn't quite take as much time
+-

 ## Dashboard management
 - Make sure WIP is in the dashboard title whilst working on it